 Daniel C. Herr is a member of the Delaware, Pennsylvania, and United States Districts Courts for the District of Delaware and the Eastern and Middle Districts of Pennsylvania.
 Dan litigates employment law, collections, breach of contract, and other business and commercial matters.
 As lead attorney, he has successfully litigated various matters in many of Delaware and Pennsylvania’s Federal and State Courts.
 Dan prides himself in litigating tough, meaningful cases and securing meaningful results for his clients.
 Often, his Clients often come to him after several other lawyers have turned their cases down – Dan’s competitive nature allows him to take on those difficult cases and win.
+In addition to litigation, the firm specializes in severance agreements and non-compete agreements.

 At the age of 30, The National Trial Lawyers Association named Dan a “Top 40 Under 40” trial attorney.
 He was named a Delaware Rising Star in Civil Litigation in 2015, 2016, and 2017 by Super Lawyers and a Top 10 Personal Injury Attorney Under the age of 40 in Delaware by the National Academy of Personal Injury Attorneys.
 Dan has secured numerous 5 and 6 figure awards for his clients in employment, collections, breach of contract, and other business matters.
 He services Wilmington and New Castle County, Dover and Kent County, Georgetown and Sussex County, and the Greater Philadelphia Area.